 High power regulators such as the CS5253-1 usually operate at high junction temperatures.
 Therefore, it is important to calculate the power dissipation and junction temperatures accurately to ensure that an adequate heat sink is used.
-Since the package tab is connected to $V{OUT}$ on the CS5253-1, electrical isolation may be required for some applications.
+Since the package tab is connected to V{OUT} on the CS5253-1, electrical isolation may be required for some applications.
 Also, as with all high power packages, thermal compound in necessary to ensure proper heat flow.
-For added safety, this high current LDO includes an internal thermal shutdown circuit
+For added safety, this high current LDO includes an internal thermal shutdown circuit powe while the construction The maximum ambient temperature and the power dissipation are determined by the design while the maximum junction temperature and the thermal resistance depend on the manufacturer and the package type.
+The maximum power dissipation for a regulator is:

-The thermal characteristics of an IC depend on the following four factors: junction temperature, ambient temperature, die power dissipation, and the thermal resistance from the die junction to ambient air.
+The thermal characteristics of an IC depend on the following four factors: junction temperature, ambient temperature, die power dissipation, and the thermal resistance from the die junction-to-ambient air.
 The maximum junction temperature can be determined by:

-$$T{J(max)} = T{A(max)} + PD(max) \times R{\Theta JA}$$
+$T{J(max)} = T{A(max)} + PD{(max)} \times R{\theta}JA$